org-tigris-jsapar/jsapar/docs/basics.md

 These type of errors indicate a bug or maybe a error writing to the output.
 # Converting
 Converting is when you have one data source and want to produce a different output.
 The internal data model is still used internally as an intermediate data format but input and output are of different type.
-All the converters converter uses the event mechanism under the hood, thus it reads, converts and writes one line at a time.
+All the converters uses the event mechanism under the hood, thus it reads, converts and writes one line at a time.
 This means it is very lean regarding memory usage.
-## Text to text
+## Converting text to text
 If you are only interesting in converting a file of one format into another, you can use the `org.jsapar.Text2TextConverter` where you specify the input and the output schema for the conversion.